williamluszczak/mf_skymap_unblinding/README.md

 combine_v3.py $(seednum) $(inputdir)

 Where $(seednum) refers to the seed associated with the particular map generated (if you assembled original dagman using the included script, this will just be 0), and $(inputdir) is where your .npz files from the grid jobs are located.

+After this script has run, you can safely delete the original .npz files.

+## Fitting Chi2 distributions for each dec band
+Note: I've saved the per-decbin TS arrays to $(data_dir).
+You can extract these files yourself using the provided extract_sindecband.py script, provided you have an ensemble of bg maps already simulated.
+Currently, this script will read files from my /data/user/.